ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 2020/09/20 20:27:14 Finished
 ===============================================================
 ```
-Looking at the output from gobuster we discover an hidden `.git` repository.
+Looking at the output from gobuster we found an hidden `.git` repository.

 ### Dumping git repo

-Since we discovered a `.git` directory on blog-dev site, let use GitTools available [**here**](https://github.com/internetwache/GitTools) to dump all the git repository contents
+Since we discovered a `.git` directory on blog-dev site, let use GitTools available [**here**](https://github.com/internetwache/GitTools) to dump the git repository contents

 ```shell
 cfx:  ~/Documents/htb/travel/gitrepo